 If you’re considering having your children join one of our summer day camps in the Columbia Gorge please read this page.
 Here you’ll find some helpful information to help prepare for our programs.
 Please let us know if you have any questions or concerns about our daily activities and programming.

-At Let’s Get Out we take safety seriously.
+At Let’s Get Out we take risk management seriously.
 Our days begin with a briefing about what to expect for that days activity.
 While there is inherent risk in outdoor activities, we focus much of our instruction around proper use of equipment and helping the children assess risk for themselves.
 This teaches children good habits for enjoying the outdoors.
-Our instructors all have current CPR and First Aid training.
+Our instructors have current CPR and First Aid training.
 Lisa is a Wilderness First Responder.

-The sun is intense in the gorge in the summer and winter.
+The sun is intense in the Gorge in the summer.
 We remind children throughout the day to apply and reapply sunscreen.
 We urge the children to bring their own sunscreen, sun glasses, and hats.
 Having a parents help getting sunscreen on before they come to camp will help drastically reduce the chance of sunburn.

 There are other risks inherent with playing outside.
-Poison Oak, rattlesnakes and exposure are a few…we do our best to manage risk and keep everyone healthy.
+Poison Oak, rattlesnakes, ticks, accidents and weather exposure are a few…we do our best to manage risk and keep everyone healthy and playing outside.